Why Have Yellowstone Aspen Trees Been Making a Comeback?

 The results were surprising.
 Ripple discovered the aspen quit regenerating in the 1920s.
 For 70 years, young aspen hadn't fared well, with few surviving to become mature trees.

 About the same time that the aspen quit regenerating, wolves were eliminated from the park.
 Ripple said the timing begged the question: Is there a connection?

 "We developed the hypothesis that there was some link among wolves, elk and aspen," Ripple said.

 The primary culprit for the loss of young aspen was elk feasting on the sprouts.
 The elk browsed in the willow bottoms and other open country, leisurely gobbling up tender young trees, shrubs and grasses.

 With wolves absent, the elk grazed anywhere they liked and for decades have been able to kill, by browsing, nearly all the young aspen.
 Other streamside species such as willows and berry-producing shrubs also suffered.
 That in turn began to play havoc with an entire streamside ecosystem and associated wildlife, including birds, insects and fish.

-Some ten years ago Yellowstone had the largest single elk population in the world.
+Before the wolves, Yellowstone had the largest single elk population in the world.
 Weighing as much as 700 pounds apiece, they had no serious rivals.
 Grizzly bears, Yellowstone's top predators, are capable of bringing down an adult elk, but they mainly prey on calves.
 Coyotes, though numerous, were much too small to attack elk.